Crockpot Cornish Game Hens

 • Place the lid on the slow cooker.

 • Cook for 7 hours on low.
 DO NOT OPEN THE LID DURING THE COOKING TIME.
 Check to see if the chicken is cooked through and the potatoes are tender before serving.
-Cook for an additional hour if your potatoes aren't tender, for every slow cooker cooks slightly different.
+Cook for an additional hour if your potatoes aren't tender, since every slow cooker cooks slightly differently.

 Sarah’s Notes